anzeeh/Bangladesh-Donor-Atlas/README.md

 # IATI Bangladesh Donor Atlas

 A donor-landscape dashboard built from IATI Datastore exports for Bangladesh.
-No build step, no server, no dependencies beyond Python's standard library.
-Designed to live on GitHub Pages.
+Claude has been used to develop the interface

 **Live site:** https://anzeeh.github.io/Bangladesh-Donor-Atlas/